nextpyp/pyp/docs/workshop/workshop_guide.rst

 NYSBC Workshop nextPYP Practical (Day One)
 ##########################################

-We will demonstrate the use of **nextPYP** to generate an ~4Å resolution structure of HIV-Gag protein from three tilt-series.
-In this practical we will import raw data, perform pre-processing tasks, reconstruct tomograms, pick particles, and perform refinement to generate a map.
-We will all complete this procedure together on **EMPIAR-10164** and import workflows for two other datasets that are representative of additional sample types commonly imaged using cryo-ET.
+This session shows how to use :fa:`nextPYP` to convert raw tilt-series from `EMPIAR-10164` into a ~4Å resolution structure of immature HIV-1 Gag protein.
+We will also cover pre-processing, tomogram reconstruction, and particle-picking for two other datasets representative of datatypes often processed in tomography.
 Datasets
 --------